achyutniroula/AI-Video-Analyzer/README.md

 - Chromaprint + AcoustID — music fingerprinting

 **Fusion**
-- Weighted Boxes Fusion (WBF) ensemble across all detection models
+- Siloed detections from all the models
 - Scene graph generation from spatial bounding box relationships
 - Unified scene representation combining all modalities